Practitioner’s Preface

 Immunoglobin E (IgE)

 IgE antibodies are produced by the immune system and are normally found in very small amounts in the blood.
-When someone has an allergy, the body overreacts and produces high amounts of specific allergen IgE antibodies.
-When the IgE antibody binds with our mast cells, they release histamine which causes an allergic reaction, such as sneezing, itching, or difficulty breathing [1].
+When someone has an allergy — whether to an environmental substance such as pollen from trees or grasses, or to food– the body overreacts and produces high amounts of specific allergen IgE antibodies.
+What is important to know is that each type of IgE is specific to one type of allergen.
+When the IgE antibody binds with our mast cells, a type of white blood cell that is part of our immune system, they release histamine, which causes us to have an allergic reaction, which may be sneezing, itching, difficulty breathing, or other symptoms [1].

 Immunoglobin G (IgG)